 The entire workflow of Fission deployed on gke-cluster can be found in the Fission repository

 GitHub Actions are a significant improvement to the GitHub ecosystem.
 Actions provides simple constructs, great integration with Github with a large community-driven market for actions.
 Particularly, it is well-positioned for the public open-source projects for which it provides unlimited free usage.
-You should also check this link if you want to see a comparison between Jenkins and Github Actions and how you can import your Jenkins pipeline to Github Actions.
+You can see a comparison between Jenkins and Github Actions and how you can import your Jenkins pipeline to Github Actions here.

 – Pooja Dhoot and Anjul Sahu